Rovniy/tabs-broadcast/README.md

 Using layers improves library performance by reducing the number of iterations, and also saves memory consumption.

+---

 ## TypeScript Support

 This library fully supports TypeScript, providing type definitions for seamless integration with TypeScript projects.
 TypeScript users can leverage static typing to catch errors early in the development process and benefit from improved code editor support, including auto-completion and type checking.

+The library includes a `index.d.ts` file for full type definition support.

+---

 ## Methods